Sub-Module 1.4: Image Signing & Attestation

 Step 4: Verify the Signature

-Verify the image signature you just created.
-In a production setting, your chain of trust would use the official public sources.
+Just like we did with the Red Hat images, we can use cosign to verify the image signature you just created.
+In a production setting, your chain of trust would use the official public sources and not the local key on disk.

 cosign verify --insecure-ignore-tlog=true \